 For a look into San Francisco of the 70s and 80s, pick up this eye-opening series.
 While a columnist for the San Francisco Chronicle, Maupin wrote this fictional story of Midwestern-transplant Mary Ann Singleton and the other tenants and landlord of 28 Barbary Lane, in the city's Russian Hill neighborhood, complete with bath houses, affordable rents, and plenty of weed.
 The column was penned in real time, so Maupin often reacted to real-life events, including the AIDS epidemic.
 Now the series serves as a lovely ode to the San Francisco of yore.

 A sprawling non-fiction narrative of the culture shifts that came before and after the Summer of Love.
 While both hippies and drugs factor into the seismic cultural shifts of this iconic time period, you may be surprised to learn how slow progress really was, and that some movements backfired as others led to violent ends.
 It’s a great read to remind you that even in one of the most progressive places in the country, rebirth remains a slow and steady beast.

 03 of 10

 Mixing personal experience with historical statistics and tidbits, Kamiya has penned one of the prettiest love letters to San Francisco.
-Part walking tour, part fly-on-the-wall taxi rides (Kamiya was a taxi driver in his younger years), the author’s first-person chapters insight wonder and awe at San Francisco’s sweeping vistas and quirky characters.
+Part walking tour, part fly-on-the-wall (Kamiya was a taxi driver in his younger years), the author’s first-person chapters inspire wonder and awe at San Francisco’s sweeping vistas and quirky characters.
 The historical chapters offer insight into the Ferry Building, the 1906 quake, and San Francisco’s formative years.

 04 of 10